VH-ECF. Hawker Siddeley HS-125-3B. c/n 25069.

 Aircraft had flown 56 hours to date

-Arrived Sydney at conclusion of delivery flight - July 8, 1966
+Arrived Sydney (Kingsford Smith) Airport at conclusion of delivery flight - July 08, 1966

-Operated first training flight Sydney-Avalon - August 2, 1966
+Operated first training flight Sydney - Melbourne (Avalon) - August 02, 1966

-Crossed finish line at Adelaide after flying 27 hours 30 minutes 29 seconds - January 2, 1970
+Crossed the finish line at Adelaide with elapsed flying time of 27 hours 30 minutes 29 seconds - January 02, 1970

 Total flight time: 29 hours 0 minutes 29 seconds

-Flight crew: Capts A. Dobson, S. Beeson, H. Faulkinar; S/O Huggett; Engineer M. Pruss
+Flight crew: Captains A. Dobson, S. Beeson, H. Faulkinar; S/O Huggett; Engineer M. Pruss

 Aircraft won the Executive Jet Class award

-Operated final training flight Sydney-Avalon-Hobart-Sydney - September 29, 1972
+Operated final training flight Sydney - Melbourne (Avalon) - Hobart - Sydney - September 29, 1972

-Withdrawn from use and stored at Sydney Airport
+Withdrawn from use and stored at Sydney (Kingsford Smith) Airport

 Aircraft had flown 5,290.41 hours